Delftia acidovorans

 Delftia acidovorans is a Gram-negative, motile, non-sporulating, rod-shaped bacterium known for its ability to biomineralize gold and bioremediation characteristics.
 It was first isolated from soil in Delft, Netherlands.
 The bacterium was originally categorized as Pseudomonas acidovorans and Comamonas acidovorans before being reclassified as Delftia acidovorans.

 History

 Delftia acidovorans was originally known as Comamonas acidovorans.
 It was renamed due to rRNA relatedness and differences from other microbes within the Comamonadaceae family.
 These differences are evidenced by phylogenetic and phenotypic data.
 The new name, Delftia acidovorans, is a reference to the city of Delft, where it was first discovered and recorded.

 Biology and biochemistry

 Type and morphology

-Delftia acidovorans is a saphrophyte, Gram-negative, non-sporulating, non-denitrifying, non-fermentative rod shaped bacterium.
-D. acidovorans exists as a single cell or in pairs that are 0.4-0.8 ųM wide and 2.5-4.1 ųM long.
-D. acidovorans is motile through polar or bipolar tufts of flagella.
+Delftia acidovorans is a saprophyte, Gram-negative, non-sporulating, non-denitrifying, non-fermentative rod shaped bacterium.
+It exists as a single cell or in pairs that are 0.4-0.8 μm wide and 2.5-4.1 μm long.
+It is motile through polar, or bipolar, tufts of flagella.
 Tufts can have one to five flagella.